Exilliteratur: Writers of prominence

-Exile centers
+History and readership

 Between 1933 and 1939, prolific centers of anti-Nazi German writers and publishers emerged in several European cities, including Paris, Amsterdam, Stockholm, Zürich, London, Prague, Moscow as well as across the Atlantic in New York City, Los Angeles, and Mexico City.
-Well known for their publications were the publishers Querido Verlag and Verlag Allert de Lange in Amsterdam and Oprecht in Zürich.
+Well known for their publications were the publishers Querido Verlag and Verlag Allert de Lange in Amsterdam, Berman-Fischer Verlag in Stockholm, and Oprecht in Zürich.

-Like anti-communist Russian writers and publishing houses in Berlin, Paris, London, and New York after the October Revolution, anti-Nazi German writers and intellectuals saw themselves as the continuation of an older and better Germany, which had been perverted by the Nazi Party.
+Like anti-communist Russian writers and publishing houses in Berlin, Paris, London, and New York after the October Revolution, some anti-Nazi German writers and intellectuals saw themselves as the continuation of an older and better Germany, which had been perverted by the Nazi Party.

 With this in mind, they supplied the German diaspora with both literary works and with Alternative media critical of the regime, and, in defiance of censorship in Nazi Germany, their books, newspapers, and magazines were smuggled into the homeland and both read and distributed in secret by the German people.

 Bertolt Brecht, a refugee member of the Communist Party of Germany, ended up in Los Angeles and noted in his poem "The Hollywood Elegies", that the city was both heaven and hell.

 Other exiled German writers often had difficulty expressing what they were truly feeling.
 In his political thriller The Blond Spider (1939), Hans Flesch-Brunningen, writing under the pseudonym Vincent Burn, wrote a story involving two Germans.

-He created An older, wiser, and somewhat mysterious German in the character of Martino.
+[Flesch-Brunningen created] an older, wiser, and somewhat mysterious German in the character of Martino.
 He is the archetypical, valiant antifascist and spared any of the ambiguities of Borneman's ultimately vanquished Müller.
 Yet, as committed and exemplary as Martino may be, he occupies a limited role, overshadowed by the brutal antics of the central German character, the Nazi spy Hesmert.
 As much as the simple fact of Martino's existence in the novel is indicative of the author's desire to raise British awareness of a "good" Germany, his marginality in the plot may well be equally suggestive of Flesch-Brunningen's sense of caution in dwelling upon a nonpopularist view of German culture.

-Villa Aurora and Lion Feuchtwanger
+Among German personnel

+As a highly effective tool of reeducation after American entry into World War II, the libraries of the camps used to intern German prisoners of war in the United States very often included Berman-Fischer's paperback editions of German literature banned under censorship in Nazi Germany.
+Particularly in demand among POWs were banned novels by refugee writers such as Erich Maria Remarque's All Quiet on the Western Front, Thomas Mann's Zauberberg, and Franz Werfel's The Song of Bernadette.
+In an article for inter-camp journal Der Ruf, German POW Curt Vinz opined, "Had we only had the opportunity to read these books before, our introduction to life, to war, and the expanse of politics would have been different."